Macau Lifestyle

 Photo credit: Hellogiggles.com

-This year’s Chinese zodiac animal is the tiger and it is believed that men and women with the same zodiac sign may have a good year.
+This year’s Chinese zodiac animal is the snake and it is believed that men and women with the same zodiac sign may have a good year.
 The Chinese use 12 zodiac animals to represent each year and the zodiac cycle repeats every 12 years.
 Legend says that the Jade Emperor (玉皇大帝) planned a race to choose 12 animals as palace guards.
-Whichever animal that crossed the finish line first would be the first zodiac animal.
+Whichever animal crossed the finish line first would be the first zodiac animal.
 Ox was supposed to be first, but Rat secretly climbed onto Ox’s back and jumped in front of him.
 That’s why the Rat ranks first among the 12 zodiac animals.

 Temple Lunar New Year